 a character string which determines the deterministic part in

-the test regression, either "constant"
+the test regression, either "constant", the default, or

 [urzaTest] -